Progressive Overload: A Practical Guide for Lifelong Strength Training

 Tracking total tonnage gives you a clear picture of how much work you’re actually accumulating across your training.
 When you can see and adjust that workload, you’re better able to:

-Tracking tonnage shows the total work you complete in a workout.
+Tracking tonnage gives you one useful way to estimate the total work you complete in a workout.
 By monitoring it over time, you can apply progressive overload, avoid doing too little or too much, and adjust your training based on clear data instead of guesswork.

 Why Consistency Matters